-When it comes to treatment of acne, niacinamide has been shown to reduce sebum production and in turn reduce the oiliness of the skin.
-It’s anti-inflammatory properties has also been shown to be beneficial in the treatment of acne.
+When it comes to treating acne, niacinamide has been shown to reduce sebum production and in turn reduce the oiliness of the skin.
+It's anti-inflammatory properties has also been shown to be beneficial in the treatment of acne.
 In studies, topical application of a 4% niacinamide has led to significant improvements to acne.

 Multiple studies have shown that topical niacinamide can provide a wide range of improvements in the appearance of aging facial skin, such as reduction in the appearance of hyperpigmentation and red blotchiness.
 Studies also show that niacinamide can reduce fine lines and wrinkles, skin sallowness (yellowing), as well as improve elasticity.

-Antimicrobial peptides (AMPs) form a part of the skin's immune system.
+Antimicrobial peptides (AMPs) form part of the skin's immune system.
 Their primary function is to provide antimicrobial benefits and protect from infections.
 Recent data indicate that niacinamide treatment can boost AMPs.

 In a very interesting study published in 2017, niacinamide was evaluated for anti-microbial benefits on the skin.
-In this study, formulas containing 1 & 3% niacinamide was tested on the forearm on volunteers for bacterial survival (E. coli & S. aureus) compared to a placebo and a control site.
+In this study, formulas containing 1 & 3% niacinamide were tested on the forearm on volunteers for bacterial survival (E. coli & S. aureus) compared to a placebo and a control site.
 The sites with niacinamide significantly improved skin's own antimicrobial response and provided superior bacterial kill.

 To rule out direct antimicrobial action of niacinamide the study included in vitro tests of pure niacinamide added to bacterial growth medium and the niacinamide formulations was also tested on artificial skin.
 The results showed no direct antimicrobial effect of either in-vitro tests, which suggests that niacinamide, although not antimicrobial itself can boost the activity of AMPs in human skin and therefore provide antimicrobial benefits.